William Taylor (Royal Navy officer, born 1760): Early career

 Taylor was born in 1760 and entered the navy at an early age.
 By 1776 he was a midshipman, and joined Captain James Cook's third voyage of discovery, serving aboard HMS Resolution.
 He returned with the expedition after Cook's death, and on 28 October 1780 was promoted to lieutenant.
 The American War of Independence having broken out by now, he saw further service and was soon promoted to commander, on 21 January 1783, and was given command of the brig-sloop HMS Pelican.
 He also appears to have commissioned the brig-sloop HMS Falcon in May 1783, but if so, the command was short-lived, and she was under another commander by 1784.
 Taylor instead took command of the 14-gun HMS Cygnet towards the end of the war with America, and remained in command after the peace, until 1786.

 Taylor then seems to have spent some time without a ship, before commissioning the 14-gun sloop HMS Thorn in January 1788.
 His command of Thorn was notable for a court-martial Taylor brought against his lieutenant, a man named Thackeray.
 Among other charges, Thackeray was alleged to have gone to Taylor, while he was alone in his cabin, and to have called him a "scoundrel" and a "liar".
-The offence being given in private, the court had only Taylor's word that it was true, creating a brief legal quandary over whether Taylor, who as usual in court-martials, was acting as the prosecutor, could give evidence on his own behalf, and together with the accused.
-After some deliberation, Taylor was allowed to give his evidence, as criminal trials such as court-martials, were adjudged to be on behalf of the Crown, unlike civil prosecutions.
+The offence being given in private, the court had only Taylor's word that it was true, creating a brief legal quandary over whether Taylor, who as usual in courts-martial, was acting as the prosecutor, could give evidence on his own behalf, and together with the accused.
+After some deliberation, Taylor was allowed to give his evidence, as criminal trials such as courts-martial, were adjudged to be on behalf of the Crown, unlike civil prosecutions.
 Thackeray was subsequently stripped of his rank and reduced to a midshipman.
 Taylor served in command of Thorn off Shetland until 1790, and paid her off after the period of the Spanish armament had passed.